lead generation

 Visual Hierarchy: Structure your landing page to guide the visitor’s eye toward the CTA naturally.

-Use contrasting colors for your CTA button;
+Use contrasting colours for your CTA button;

 ensure essential information is above the fold.